 Thinking about working with me?
 Find out more.

-Vincci Tsui (she/her) is a former bariatric dietitian turned certified intuitive eating counselor and Health At Every Size® advocate.
+Vincci Tsui (she/her) is a former bariatric dietitian turned certified intuitive eating counselor and body-liberation advocate.
 She is the author of The Mindful Eating Workbook: Simple Practices for Nurturing a Positive Relationship with Food, and is the Community and Content Associate for Food Psych Programs Inc.

 Vincci is passionate about helping people find freedom in their relationship with food and with their body, so that they can confidently step away from diet culture and live life on their own terms.
-She believes that health and happiness have little—if anything—to do with weight.
-Ultimately, Vincci is on a mission to make dignity, respect, happiness, and health accessible to all bodies.
+Ultimately, Vincci is on a mission to make dignity, respect, and a better quality of life accessible to all bodies.

-Vincci takes a collaborative and compassionate approach to nutrition counselling and coaching that is rooted in Health at Every Size, intuitive eating, and mindful eating philosophy.
-She believe in helping clients learn to listen to their inner wisdom when it comes to making decisions around food, eating, and overall well-being.
+Vincci takes a collaborative and compassionate approach to nutrition counselling and coaching that is rooted in Health at Every Size®, intuitive eating, and mindful eating philosophy.
+She believes in helping clients learn to listen to their inner wisdom when it comes to making decisions around food, eating, and overall well-being.

 Born in Hong Kong and raised in Calgary, Vincci received her Bachelor of Science in Nutritional Sciences from McGill University, and completed the school’s integrated dietetic internship program.
 She is a proud and active member of the College of Dietitians of Alberta and Dietitians of Canada.